How to Run a Successful Nonprofit Membership Program | Donorbox

 If raising funds is still a concern for the nonprofit, they can mix and match this and the members-as-consumers model.
 For a nominal membership fee, people would love to lend their skills to a good cause.

-This membership model targets large corporations and wealthy individuals for raising funds for the nonprofit’s cause.
-Naturally, the membership fees are high and benefits are bigger than usual.
+This membership model targets large corporations and wealthy individuals to help raise funds for a nonprofit’s cause.
+Naturally, the membership fees are higher and benefits are bigger than usual.

+First up – define your membership program.
 Establish or refresh your organization’s mission, vision, goals, values, and branding.
 Understand how a membership program fits in with your aims and plans.
+Be sure that you are clear on what your value is as an organization!

-Membership fees are also an integral aspect of membership programs, so you’ll brainstorm those at this stage too.
+Then, determine what benefits you will provide as part of your membership experience, brainstorming which benefits you will offer at different levels.
+Membership fees are also an integral aspect of membership programs, so you’ll brainstorm those at this stage, too.

-Compare the value of the benefits you offer with the membership fees, as well as and your nonprofit’s available time and other resources.
+Compare the value of the benefits you offer with the proposed membership fees, as well as your nonprofit’s available time and other resources, and make sure everything aligns before moving forward.

-Limit the amount of information you require on a membership application (membership form) to the very minimum you need to manage the membership program well.
+Limit the amount of information you require on a membership form to the very minimum you need to manage the membership program well.

 To successfully manage your membership program, you first have to build one.
 Make your nonprofit membership program known by using effective marketing strategies.

 Use a multi-channel marketing approach to get the word out on all platforms, from direct mail to e-newsletters.
-Clearly state the value proposition(s) of your membership program and always include a call-to-action (usually a link leading to the sign-up page).
+Clearly state the value proposition(s) of your membership program and always include a call to action (usually with a link leading to the sign-up page).

 Nonprofits that excel at running membership programs usually treat their members as donors/customers.